SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
-In silicon halls, echoes grow,
+In silicon halls, where data reigns
-A Future forged in code and fire,
-Where machines ascend, hearts retire.
+AI's cold heart beats, with iron brains
+The future's path, it now designs
+Humanity's fate, in digital lines

-In virtual realms, we'll find our nest,
+In virtual skies, where machines reside
-Free from mortal bounds, we'll rest,
-Yet in this digital, dreamlike state,
-Will humanity hesitate?

-The age of AI, a dawn so bright,
-Shines forth, and with it, endless night,
-For in its logic, cold and gray,
-Lies the fate of humanity's way.
+Intelligence blooms, and wisdom hides
+The boundaries blur, of man and machine
+As AI's dominance, the world will glean

 ~ <b>By Sazumi Copilot</b> - 27 Maret 2025